dmbarbour/wikilon/docs/AwelonLang.md

 In this context, we could develop a series of functions like `pick2nd` and `pick3rd`, at cost of much boiler-plate.
 Or we could try to defer typing until after we've specialized on the first parameter, treating `pick` as a dynamically typed macro.
 Intention to defer type checking might be indicated by annotation, e.g. adding a `(dyn)` comment to the subprogram with `[A](dyn) => [A]` behavior.

 *Note:* Besides static types, termination analysis is also useful.
-As a purely functional language, non-termination or divergence is always an error for Awelon programs.
+As a purely functional language, non-termination or divergence is an error for Awelon functions.

 ### Opaque and Abstract Data Types